Adil-Iqbal/Personal-Projects/Random Sequence/README.md

 #### Supported Alphabets

-As you may have guessed, this function can generate sequences based on the alphabet that is declared in the "lang" parameter.
+As you may have guessed, this function can generate sequences based on the alphabet that is declared in the *lang* parameter.
 If left undeclared, the alphabet of the sequence defaults to **Unambiguous DNA**.
 All IUPAC alphabets are supported.
 The full list as of April 24th, 2017 is as follows:
 - Unambiguous DNA
 - Ambiguous DNA
 - Extended DNA